User login

 3. 3 Discuss the project with relevant employees; ask for suggestions and get their agreement to involving a consultant.

-4. 4 Ask your local Business Link, trade association or relevant body to recommend a list of suitable consultants with experience of similar projects.
+4. 4 Ask your local trade association or relevant body to recommend a list of suitable consultants with experience of similar projects.

 5. 5 Choose a suitably skilled and experienced consultant from your shortlist and ask for a preliminary proposal based on your brief; amend the brief to incorporate any valid suggestions.